-General Background: This project was selected from the Corps' 2002 Stone Dike Alteration Project Report.
+General Background: An HSR model study for this reach was completed in FY06.
+The Biological Assessment for this contract has been completed.
+This project was selected from the Corps' 2002 Stone Dike Alteration Project Report.
 The purpose of the HSR study was to design structural modifications to the existing dike fields to enhance the aquatic habitat diversity and flow dynamics within the reach.
 The study was performed to address two separate sediment transport goals.
 The first goal was to create island and side channel aquatic habitat within the dike field.
 The second goal was to maintain current depths in the navigation channel to assure the need for additional dredging would not arise.
 A team participation meeting was held at the Applied River Engineering Center in St. Louis, Missouri prior to the testing of alternatives to outline objectives and concerns in the study reach.
-It was brought to the team's attention that the bar on the right descending bank between RM 165.0-164.0(R) contained unique Pallid Sturgeon habitat.
+It was brought to the team's attention that the bar on the right descending bank between RM 165.0-164.0(R) contained unique pallid sturgeon habitat.
 It was recommended that, if at all possible, no structures detrimental to this habitat be used in the final design.
 At this meeting the team decided on two areas of emphasis.
-These two areas were along the left descending bank (LDB) downstream of dike 163.0(L) and on the LDB downstream of Dike 160.9(L).
+These two areas were along the left descending bank (LDB) downstream of dike 163.0(L) and on the LDB downstream of dike 160.9(L).
 Alternative design analysis concluded that at Cliff Cave the Corps should notch a number of existing dikes and construct four chevrons, and at Kimmswick, three chevrons should be constructed.

 7. Fort Chartres/Establishment Island new chevrons and rootless dike between RM 132.5-129.5(R) (Pallid Sturgeon - RPA 3 & 4, Term and Condition 2; Least Tern - RPM 1, Term and Condition 2).
+Post-construction monitoring by the Missouri Department of Conservation began in February of FY09 and is scheduled to continue thru 2010.

-Construction of a rootless dike at RM 130.2(R) was completed in FY07.
-The latter structure was planned to be a chevron; however, construction difficulties necessitated the change to a rootless dike.
+General Background: No further construction is planned for this phase of the project after construction of a rootless dike at RM 130.2(R) was completed in FY07.
+The structure was originally designed to be a chevron; however, construction difficulties necessitated the change to a rootless dike.
 This change was coordinated with all partners.

-General Background: This reach of the river has been experiencing a dredging problem for many years.
+This reach of the river has been experiencing a dredging problem for many years.
 This contract was awarded in FY06 and five of six structures were completed.
 The two blunt-nosed chevrons were constructed at RM 130.05 and 129.9(R).
 The spur dikes and rootless dike were constructed between RM 132.0(R) and 132.5(R).
 This work is intended to eliminate the need to dredge and add environmental features.
-Recent data shows that the scour holes that develop after the chevrons get over-topped are occupied by a number of fish species throughout the year.
-Pre-construction monitoring (biological & physical) was conducted by the Missouri Department of Conservation between 2002 and 2004 and a final report has been submitted to the Corps.
+Recent data shows that the scour holes that develop after chevrons get over-topped are occupied by a number of fish species throughout the year.
+Pre-construction monitoring (biological & physical) was conducted by the Missouri Department of Conservation between 2002 and 2004 and a final report was submitted to the Corps in 2007.
 Preliminary results show that despite some environmental variation, there are some consistencies in species/habitat use at island complexes, setting the stage for post-construction evaluation at Establishment Island.
-It was also suggested that further analyses (ordination) may be needed to better explain the distribution and habitat use by fish species and guilds when comparing pre- and post-distributional patterns.
-Post-construction monitoring is planned to begin during FY08.
+It was also suggested that further analyses (ordination) may be needed to better explain the distribution and habitat use by fish species and guilds when comparing pre- and post-construction patterns.